gisewaltzer/Note-Taker/README.md

 ## Additional Information
 heroku deployment: type 'heroku open' on the Terminal.
 It will open the Note Taker App.
 URL from heroku: https://aqueous-hamlet-77332.herokuapp.com/

-You can also do local TEST by going to your browser and typing: localhost:8000 ('8000' is the PORT we choose for the application)

 ## Additional Questions
 If you have any question about the application contact me directly at: [gisewaltzer@gmail.com]